Rev work review

 Summary

 Rev.com is definitely a great place to work online as a transcriptionist or captioner.
-They will be a little strict about your work, but if you do your best and stay consistent, you can pass their application test and earn great money with Rev.
+They will be a little strict about your work, but if you do your best and stay consistent, you can pass their test and earn great money with Rev.

 4